jraller/Grunt-Cascade-Examples/README.md

 }
 ```

+### listMessages

+N/A fc

+### markMessage

+N/A fc

+### deleteMessage

+N/A fc

+### sendMessage

+N/A fc

 ### delete

-Remove an asset from the server.
+Remove an asset from the server. fc

 ### publish

-Trigger a publish
+Trigger a publish fc

 ### edit

 When calling `edit` it usually makes sense to first call `read`, but beware that you may
 have to make changes to the structure of your soapArgs.

+edit-file.js fc

 ### batch

-Allows you to string together multiple calls.
+Allows you to string together multiple calls. fc

 ### search